 (You can see what I mean in action here.
 A’s black and white sweater—which I love—looks like it’s has hints of green in places due to the tiny blocks of contrast.
 R’s green flannel however is a great choice.)

-Ladies, I highly recommend getting your hair and make-up done professionally for your shoot.
-It’s not that I don’t think you’re beautiful without it (duh, you’re gorgeous), but let’s face it: a professional touch for your make-up and having your hair styled by someone who has some serious skills with a curling iron tends to give us girls a little extra confidence boost.
-You don’t have to go crazy—a blowout bar and a visit to your local MAC counter is really all you need, but a professional will know exactly what tricks to use for photo-ready make-up.
-Or, kill two birds and schedule your wedding makeup trial that day.
-And gents, I haven’t forgotten you.
-Schedule a cut with your favorite stylist that day, or if you rock a beard, consider getting it groomed before we shoot.
+I recommend getting your hair, make-up, or beard trim done professionally for your shoot.
+It’s not that I don’t think you’re gorgeous without a professional touch (duh, you’re a stunner), but let’s face it: a skilled hand at make-up, or a beard line-up, or having your hair styled by someone who has some serious chops with a curling iron tends to give us a little extra confidence boost.
+You don’t have to go crazy—a blowout bar, barbershop, or a visit to your local MAC counter is really all you need, but a professional will know exactly what tricks to use for a photo-ready look.
 Go ahead, treat yo’self.

 The final, but truly most important piece of advice.
 The level of comfort you feel in your clothing will absolutely translate to your photos.
 If your clothes are too tight or extra clingy, bets are that you’ll spend most of the session pulling and tugging your pieces into place.
 I’m certainly not against something that shows off your glorious curves, as long as it you know it makes you feel like 100 fire emojis.
-Flowy pieces always a great choice and photograph well on all body types.
+Flowy pieces always a great choice.
 Plus, they make for a very fun element in the wind!

 Comfort doesn’t just translate to sizing.
 If you’re planning on purchasing new outfits for your session (was there ever a better excuse for a shopping trip?), make sure you’ve broken them in once or twice and love how how you feel in your new pieces.